Show visible progress

-Gleam connects roadmap items to the real feedback behind them, so users understand what is planned and your team keeps scope grounded in evidence.
+Gleam connects public roadmap items to the feedback, votes, and comments behind them, so users understand what is planned and your team keeps scope grounded in evidence.

 Planned